 I started research in 1975 and have continued, with one longish gap, ever since.
 During this time, each church has been visited at least twice.
 There is a wide range of literature about many churches and the items I have used are noted under each church.

-There are probably nearly 500 Anglican parish churches, ranging in date from, at the earliest, the Eighth Century to the present.
+There are over 500 Anglican parish churches, ranging in date from, at the earliest, the Eighth Century to the present.
 The precise quantity depends on whether you include chapelries within a larger parish and churches no longer in use or demolished.
 The aim of this website is to include as many as possible, though demolished and disused churches may be covered in less detail.

 Most mediaeval churches show architectural features distinctive to the area and those built in the Nineteenth Century include some of the finest in the country, especially in the towns on the coast.